Hononegah: Pecatonic (1835-1847)

-Death of Hononegah
+Death

 Hononegah died on September 8, 1847.
 In a letter to his sister Lovicy Cooper, dated October 6, 1847, Mack describes her final illness and expresses a deep and heartfelt tribute to her:

 "I have the melancholy duty to inform you that the death published in the paper I sent you was that of my wife.
 Her health had been failing for several months but was not so as to prevent her from taking the ordinary care of her family until she was attacked by what the doctor called a bilious fever but what I called a lung fever - of this she was sick eight or nine days and died.
 She was sensible to the last moment and took leave of her children and friends a few hours before she died.

 "You say that by the notice in the paper you perceive she died a Christian.

 "If I know what a Christian is, she was one, not by profession but by her every act, her every deed proclaimed her a follower of Christ.
 In her the hungry and the naked have lost a benefactor, the sick a nurse and I have lost a friend who taught me to reverence God by doing good to his creatures.

 "Her funeral proved that I am not the only sufferer by her loss.
 My house is large, but it was filled to overflowing by mourning friends who assembled to pay the last sad duties to her who had set them the example how to live and how to die."
 Years later William C. Blinn related that after Hononegah's funeral, "a little knot of neighbors were speaking of the loss.
 George Stevens, the postmaster, one of the parties, said most impressively, 'The best woman in Winnebago County died last night', the neighbors all nodding in agreement."

 Legacy

 Today, the spirits of Hononegah and Stephen Mack live on in Rockton and the surrounding communities.
 There is Hononegah High School, Stephen Mack Middle School, Whitman Post Elementary School, Hononegah and Macktown forest preserves, and various other parks, buildings, and businesses that use the names Macktown or Hononegah.
-A cheerleader from the high school is designated "Princess Hononegah" and performs a dance at most major school sporting events.
+Among Hononegah and Mack's descendants is their granddaughter, the writer Bio De Casseres.